tichx/mlworkflow/README.md

 # changes to the local machine learning project directory
 $ cd dir/to/project/folder

-# creates an empty repo, and desinates the repo to be a machine learning type.
+# creates an empty repo
 $ hub create repo_name -ml
+# by attaching -ml, you explicitly specify the repo type to be a machine learning repository, which will benefit from ML-specific GitHub Actions, metrics trackings, result visualizaitons, cloud computes etc.

 > creating... [\\\\\\\\\\\\\\\\\] 100%
 > New ML repository created: git://github.com/YOUR_USER/repo_name.git, done